FUNDING OPPORTUNITIES

 The Chautauqua Region Community Foundation annually awards over $1million through its competitive grant processes to charitable organizations working to make a difference across the region.
 General grants are offered bi-monthly and are intended to assist with emerging needs or one-time costs.
 Requests can be made up to $4,000.
 Organizations can only submit two requests per year.

-Deadline: Last Wednesday of February, April, June, August, October, and December (bi-monthly) by noon
+Deadlines: Last Wednesday of February, April, June, August, October, and December (bi-monthly) by noon

 Learn more